foad77/Network_scanner-Telegram_Bot/README.md

 - `yq` for YAML processing in the Bash script
 - Required Python packages (listed in `requirements.txt`)

+### Setting Up a Telegram Bot

+To create a Telegram bot and obtain the necessary credentials, follow these steps:

+1. Open Telegram and search for the BotFather.

+2. Start a chat with the BotFather and send `/start`.

+3. Create a new bot by sending `/newbot` and follow the instructions to set the bot name and username.

+4. After creating the bot, you will receive a token.
+Save this token as `telegram_token` in your `config.yaml`.

+5. Get your chat ID by starting a chat with your bot and sending any message.
+Open the following URL in your browser: `https://api.telegram.org/bot<your-telegram-bot-token>/getUpdates`.
+Replace `<your-telegram-bot-token>` with your actual bot token.
+Look for the `chat` object in the response to find your chat ID.
+For a more detailed tutorial on creating a Telegram bot and obtaining the token and chat ID, refer to [this tutorial](https://core.telegram.org/bots#3-how-do-i-create-a-bot).

 ### Installing `yq`

 #### On macOS: